 - 8 drops lavender essential oil

-- Place the jar into a saucepan.
-Fill with water until the water reaches just above the level of the oil line inside the jar (don’t fill it too high, you don’t want any water to spill over into the jar).
+- Combine the shea butter, cocoa butter, wax and hemp oil in a small mason jar, and place into a saucepan.
+Fill with water until the water reaches just above the level of the oil line inside the jar (don’t fill it too high).
 Heat on medium-low heat until the wax has completely melted.

-- Carefully pour the mixture into your glass jars, then let cool completely before placing the lids on top.
-Store out of direct sunlight and use within 6-9 months (does not need to be refrigerated).
+- Carefully pour the mixture into your glass jars, then let cool completely before placing the lids on.
+Store out of direct sunlight and use within 6-9 months.
+This balm does not need to kept in the fridge.

 DIY face balm tutorial

 Have you made a face balm before?
-How did it go?
-Share below!
-We’d love hear!
+What was it like?
+Share below.

 Lots of love,